 MFICL Short Volume

-MidCap Financial Investment Corporation 8.00% Notes due 2028 (MFICL) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $2.36B, listed on NASDAQ, carrying a beta of 1.60 to the broader market.
-MidCap Financial Investment Corporation (Former name Apollo Investment Corporation) is business development company and a closed-end, externally managed, non-diversified management investment company.
+MidCap Financial Investment Corporation 8.00% Notes due 2028 (MFICL) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $2.34B, listed on NASDAQ, carrying a beta of 1.60 to the broader market.
+MidCap Financial Investment Corporation, formerly known as Apollo Investment Corporation, operates as an externally managed, closed-end, and non-diversified management investment vehicle.
 Led by Tanner Powell, public since 2023-12-19.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.